 Our Family Legacy

-It all started in Tijuana.
-Mexico.
+It all started in Tijuana, Mexico.
 Rafael, Sr. and Maria Vega worked at the famous resort, Aqua Caliente.
-Rafael’s brother, Alejandro Vega, was a merchant seaman that bought Irish Lottery ticket on the Rock of Gibraltor.
+Rafael’s brother, Alejandro Vega, was a merchant seaman that bought a Irish Lottery ticket while on the Rock of Gibraltor.
 He won.
-In the 1930’s with a loan from his brother, Rafael Sr., Maria and young Ray in tow, immigrated to the United States with dreams of owning a Mexican restaurant in Los Angeles.
+In the 1930’s with a loan from his brother, Rafael Sr., Maria with young Ray in tow, immigrated to the United States with dreams of owning a Mexican restaurant in Los Angeles.

 Following in his family’s footsteps, Rafael “Ray” Vega brought Mexican food to Ventura Blvd in 1956 when he opened Casa Vega.
 Ray brought all the family recipes from Cafe Caliente to Casa Vega.
 With the help of his parents and Aunt Francis, the family trained the bartenders and implemented the family favorites.
 65 years later, Casa Vega has become an institution and legendary Los Angeles landmark.
 Casa Vega was recently immortalized in Quentin Tarantino’s “Once Upon A Time in Hollywood”.
 Ray passed away January 2021.

 Today the Vega Family keeps the family legacy alive with Christina Vega at the helm.
 Christina worked side-by-side with her father for over 15 years.
-Nothing made Ray prouder than knowing his family legacy would go on.
+Nothing made Ray prouder than knowing his family legacy would continue.